 The rotor blades can be individually replaced, if damaged for any reason.

-~20 years, with proper operations and maintenance, which is often a challenge.
+The product can function for ~20 years, with proper operations and maintenance, which can be challenging.

-Performance testing has been conducted by the manufacturer.
+Performance testing has been conducted by the Intermediate Technology Development Group –

 No hazards listed by designer.

 The product can include a 10 ft (3 m) tower extension.

 Harries, M., 2002, Disseminating wind pumps in rural Kenya – Meeting rural water needs using locally manufactured wind pumps, Energy Policy, 30, pp. 1087-1094.

 Kenna, J.P., Burton, J.D., Pinilla, A.E., 1987, Performance Monitoring of Windpumps in Kenya, Wind Engineering, 11, pp. 141-152.